errormine/viewfinder/design/DB_ERD.md

        - Many-to-One Relationship: Many notifications can be associated with one user.
        - Many-to-One Relationship: Many notifications can be associated with one post (if applicable).
        - Many-to-One Relationship: Many notifications can be associated with one actor user (e.g., the user who followed, liked, saved, or commented).

+  **Album List (Entity)**

+    **Attributes:**
+     - AlbumID (PK)
+     - UserID (FK) - Foreign Key referencing User.UserID (creator of album)
+     - Title
+     - Description
+     - Timestamp
+     - IsShowcasePost (Boolean) - Indicates whether the post is part of the user's showcase.
+    **Relationships:**
+     - Many-to-One Relationship: Many albums can be created by one user.
+     - One-to-Many Relationship: One album can have many likes.
+     - One-to-Many Relationship: One album can have many saves.
+     - One-to-Many Relationship: One album can generate many notifications.
+     - Many-to-Many Relationship: Many albums can be associated with many tags.

+  **Album (Entity)**

+    **Attributes:**
+     - AlbumID (PK)
+     - PostID (FK) - Foreign Key Referencing Post.PostID
+    **Relationships:**
+     - Many-to-One Relationship: Many albums can be created by one user.
+     - One-to-Many Relationship: One album can have many Posts in it.